 - Jon Lord (John Douglas “Jon” Lord)

-- English composer, pianist, and Hammond organ player known for his pioneering work in fusing rock with classical or baroque forms
+- English composer, pianist, and Hammond organ player, and known for his pioneering work in fusing rock with classical or baroque forms

 - Hammond model: C-3